-Like many small DHBs, population numbers on the West Coast cannot support provision of a full range of specialist services.
+Like many smaller health regions, population numbers on the West Coast cannot support provision of a full range of specialist services.
 In some instances, we must refer patients to larger centres with more specialised capacity.

-Since 2010, West Coast DHB has shared executive and clinical services with the Canterbury DHB.
+Since 2010 the West Coast has shared executive and clinical services with the health services now known as Te Whatu Ora Canterbury.
 This includes a joint Chief Executive and clinical directors, as well as shared public health and corporate service teams.

-While the West Coast has always had informal clinical arrangements with the Canterbury DHB, the shared model has allowed these to be formalised through clinically-led transalpine service pathways.
-This formal arrangement enables the West Coast DHB to develop the workforce and infrastructure needed to ensure we can meet the needs of our population, in a clinically and financially sustainable way.
+While the West Coast has always had informal clinical arrangements with the team in the Canterbury health district, the shared model has allowed these to be formalised through clinically-led transalpine service pathways.
+This formal arrangement enables Te Whatu Ora West Coast to develop the workforce and infrastructure needed to ensure we can meet the needs of our population, in a clinically and financially sustainable way.

 Canterbury specialists now provide regular outpatient clinics and surgical lists on the West Coast.
 Deliberate investment in telemedicine technology is also improving access to specialist advice while saving families the inconvenience of travelling long distances for assessment and treatment.